 When to Consult a Healthcare Provider

 When—and if—the source of your ailment is confirmed to be a C. difficile infection, there are two approved antibiotic treatments healthcare providers may administer: vancomycin and fidaxomicin.
-While both treatments are fairly effective, they are not 100% reliable, and recurrence is a possibility.
+While both are fairly effective, they are not 100% reliable, and recurrence is a possibility.

 Recurrent C. difficile Infection

 In addition, these antibiotics may cause disruption of normal intestinal microbiota.
-Due to the resilience of C. difficlie spores, CDI will likely continue to spread as an infectious disease (especially in healthcare settings) with little hope of effective disease control for the foreseeable future.
+Due to the resilience of C. difficile spores, CDI will likely continue to spread as an infectious disease (especially in healthcare settings) with little hope of effective disease control for the foreseeable future.
 With this in mind, developing more optimal and effective therapies is crucial for overall public health and wellbeing.